dacog/textexpander_android/README.md

 # TODO

 - [ ] Testing in other devices.
-I tested on emulators with android 13 and 14 and on my Moto Edge 20 running Android 14.
+I tested on emulators with android 7 (api 25), android 13 (api 33) and android 14 (api 34) and on my Moto Edge 20 running Android 14.
 - [ ] A better logo.
 - [ ] add tests
 - [ ] add workflow to build the app